1968-1976 Yamaha 80-175cc Piston-Port Service Manual (OEM)

 Engine, Transmission, and Clutch Documentation

-Carburetor and Electrical Systems
+Carburetor, Chassis, and Electrical Systems

 Fuel delivery and spark are critical on vintage two-strokes.
 The carburetor service chapters cover both Mikuni single and independent float types.
 They provide exact float level adjustments and jetting summaries across different throttle ranges.
 On the electrical side, the manual features complete circuit diagrams for the flywheel magneto ignition and early lighting systems.

 Diagnostic baselines are clearly laid out for troubleshooting.
 Magneto ignition coil resistance sits at approximately 0.5 ohm.
 Condenser capacity is rated between 0.18 and 0.25 mfd.
 For early models, charging circuit tests dictate 5.0 volts or greater at 2,500 rpm with the lights running.
+Whether you are dealing with a mysterious power loss or performing a ground-up restoration repair, the data within these pages eliminates the guesswork.

 Customer Reviews